splynx/docs/files/en/networking/authentication_of_customers/mikrotik_dhcp_radius/mikrotik_dhcp_radius.md

 On the router under the _Leases_ tab we can see the DHCP lease with the IP that we specified in Splynx.

-In Splynx we can see that customer is online.
+In Splynx we can see the customer's online session:

 ![online](online_in_splynx.png)